Jillian Robertson1

 F, #110220, d.
 11 March 1978

-Priscilla Jean Fortescue Thomson, Baroness Tweedsmuir of Belhelvie was the daughter of Brigadier Alan Fortescue Thomson and Edythe Mary Unwin.2 She married, firstly, Major Sir Arthur Lindsay Grant of Monymush and Cullen, 11th Bt. on 14 May 1934.
-She married, secondly, John Norman Stuart Buchan, 2nd Baron Tweedsmuir, son of John Buchan, 1st Baron Tweedsmuir and Susan Charlotte Grosvenor, on 27 July 1948.3 She died on 11 March 1978.4
+Priscilla Jean Fortescue Thomson, Baroness Tweedsmuir of Belhelvie was the daughter of Brigadier Alan Fortescue Thomson and Edythe Mary Unwin.3 She married, firstly, Major Sir Arthur Lindsay Grant of Monymush and Cullen, 11th Bt., son of Colonel Sir Arthur Grant of Monymusk, 10th Bt. and Evelyn Alice Lindsay Wood, on 14 May 1934.4 She married, secondly, John Norman Stuart Buchan, 2nd Baron Tweedsmuir, son of John Buchan, 1st Baron Tweedsmuir and Susan Charlotte Grosvenor, on 27 July 1948.5 She died on 11 March 1978.6

 From 14 May 1934, her married name became Grant.
-She held the office of Member of Parliament (M.P.) for Aberdeen South between 1946 and 1966.2 As a result of her marriage, Priscilla Jean Fortescue Thomson, Baroness Tweedsmuir of Belhelvie was styled as Baroness Tweedsmuir on 27 July 1948.
-From 27 July 1948, her married name became Buchan.
-She held the office of Parliamentary Under-Secretary for the Scottish Office between 1962 and 1964.2 She was invested as a Privy Counsellor (P.C.).2 She was created Baroness Tweedsmuir of Belhelvie, of Potterton in the County of Aberdeenshire [U.K. Life Peer] on 1 July 1970.4
+She held the office of Member of Parliament (M.P.) for Aberdeen South between 1946 and 1966.3 From 27 July 1948, her married name became Buchan.
+After her marriage, Priscilla Jean Fortescue Thomson, Baroness Tweedsmuir of Belhelvie was styled as Baroness Tweedsmuir on 27 July 1948.
+She held the office of Parliamentary Under-Secretary for the Scottish Office between 1962 and 1964.3 She was appointed Privy Counsellor (P.C.)3 She was created Baroness Tweedsmuir of Belhelvie, of Potterton in the County of Aberdeenshire [U.K. Life Peer] on 1 July 1970.6

 Child of Priscilla Jean Fortescue Thomson, Baroness Tweedsmuir of Belhelvie and John Norman Stuart Buchan, 2nd Baron Tweedsmuir